-OVP Range: 1V to 66V set by front panel screwdriver adjustment or via the remote interfaces (CPX200DP only).
+OVP Range: 1V to 66V set by front panel screwdriver adjustment or via the remote interfaces.
 Setting resolution: 100mV.
-Accuracy: ± (1% of setting ± 200mV).
 Response time: Typically 1ms.
 Maximum voltage that should be applied across the terminals is 70V.

-OCP Range: Measure-and-compare over-current protection is implemented in firmware and can only be set via the remote interfaces (CPX200DP only).
+OCP Range: Measure-and-compare over-current protection is implemented in firmware and can only be set via the remote interfaces (CPX400DP only).
+Setting resolution: